-How to Install Docker CE on Debian 12, 11, or 10
+How to Install Docker on Debian 12, 11, or 10

-Docker Pre-Installation Steps on Debian
+Docker Pre-Installation Steps

 Setting up Docker CE on your Debian system is straightforward yet meticulous.
 Before delving into the installation process, let’s set the stage for an error-free execution.

-Step 1: Remove Previous Docker Instances on Debian
+Step 1: Remove Previous Docker Instances

-If you do not have the default version of Docker installed from Debian’s repository, skip the removal step.
+Note: If you do not have the default version of Docker installed from Debian’s repository, skip the removal step.

 First, we must purge any pre-existing Docker installations to ensure a conflict-free environment.
 Prior Docker versions could interfere with our upcoming installation and lead to unexpected errors.
 Use the following command to uninstall older Docker iterations if they exist: